WilliamMAPearson/WilliamMAPearson/README.md

-## William Pearson
+## Dr. William Pearson

 ## About Me
 I am currently the lead researcher and the head of the R+D department at an engineering consultancy based in Manchester.
 At this job I am currently developing new technology that will optimise physical assets against uncertain futures using probabilistic/Machine Learning models.
+I have a PhD in Materials for Demanding Environments from the University of Manchester.
 This repo serves as a personal repo for my personal projects including:

 * XCT Segmentation using pre-trained ML model.
 * RMA Cathodic Reaction is an optimisation program for modelling corrosion.